Tifosi Sledge Review

 Fit and Comfort

 The Sledge is a comfortable pair of glasses with a fit that lands on the larger end of the spectrum.
-The lenses and frame fit close to the face without any pressure or hard contact points.
-In testing, we took these glasses on long three to four hour rides and had no issues with discomfort developing over time.
+The lenses and frame fit close to the face without pressure or hard contact points.
+In testing, we took these glasses on long three to four-hour rides and had no issues with discomfort developing over time.
 The arms don't put pressure on the sides of the head or cause headaches like some of the other models we have tested.

 Like many of our favorite models in the test, the Sledge's contact points at the ears and nose are made of hydrophilic rubber that doesn't get slippery as you sweat.
 As a result, these glasses stick in place well even on rough, rocky descents on the mountain bike.
 Your eyeballs might get rattled out of your head, but these glasses will stick in place like glue.
-We would recommend these for the larger-headed among us, but we also had a couple of smaller-headed testers try them out and the fit was still reasonably secure.
+We would recommend these for the larger-headed among us, but we also had a couple of smaller-headed testers try them out, and the fit was still reasonably secure.

 Coverage

 The close, wraparound fit of the frames put the Sledge among the most protective in the test.
-At high speeds we had no issues with wind sneaking past the lenses and causing watery eyes or excessive blinking.
+At high speeds, we had no issues with wind sneaking past the lenses and causing watery eyes or excessive blinking.
 The polycarbonate lenses are shatterproof, so you don't have to worry about them coming apart in a big impact with an overgrown branch or a crash.
-When we put these glasses on we felt fully protected and ready to tackle high speeds and technical descents.
+When we put these glasses on, we felt fully protected and ready to tackle high speeds and technical descents.

 Frame Quality

-Like many of the top-end glasses in the test, the Sledge's frame is made from soft, flexible Grilamid TR-90 plastic.
+Like many top-end glasses in the test, the Sledge's frame is made from soft, flexible Grilamid TR-90 plastic.
 The material is soft at the contact points and flexible enough to stand up to the rigors of life as a pair of sports sunglasses.
 Cheaper glasses can often be made from brittle, easily-broken materials, but the Sledge's frame gives us confidence that they could survive a crash or three without giving up the ghost.

 We have a few minor qualms with the Sledge's frame when comparing it against our favorites in the test.
 First off, we wish there was some adjustment at the nose piece.
-The hydrophilic rubber does a good job of holding the glasses firmly in place, but we think that a little bit of adjustability at the nose could make the fit even more secure and comfortable for a wider range of face and nose shapes.
-Additionally, we think the lens swapping process is a little bit finicky.
+The hydrophilic rubber does a good job of holding the glasses firmly in place, but we think a little bit of adjustability at the nose could make the fit even more secure and comfortable for a wider range of face and nose shapes.
+Additionally, we think the lens-swapping process is a little bit finicky.
 Swapping lenses on the Sledge requires a similar process to the Smith Wildcat in which you flex the frame to remove the lens and pop the new one into place, but the Sledge's frame material isn't quite as flexible as the Wildcat's.
-This makes the process a bit more difficult and requires extra pressure on the lens.
+This makes the process more difficult and requires extra pressure on the lens.
 Additionally, it can be tricky to get the lens fully seated and locked in position.
-It's easy to think that you have the lens in place when it isn't quite settled in the frame.
+It's easy to think you have the lens in place when it isn't quite settled in the frame.

 Field Performance